 Most people complete the task in under 1.5 minutes and scoring is automatic, making it ideal for online tests and large samples.

-For more information, see our preprint.
-The manuscript has been accepted at Proceedings of the National Academy of Sciences.
+For more information, see our manuscript in Proceedings of the National Academy of Sciences.
 The task instructions can be downloaded as a PDF or Word file.
 The task code is open source; contact us for assistance.